MicroEJ/docs/Trainings/trainingDebugGUIFreeze.rst

 ------------------------

-Now, what if the ``Alive`` heartbeat runs while the UI is frozen?
-Java threads are getting scheduled, but the UI thread (also called Display Pump thread) does not process display events.
+Now, what if the ``Alive`` heartbeat runs while the UI is frozen? threads are getting scheduled, but the UI thread (also called Display Pump thread) does not process display events.

 Let's make the heartbeat snippet above execute in the UI